| My Imajica Experience

 At Chautauaua you know who the really connected

-personal cell phone numbers of the UPS and FedEx guys.
+people are, they have the personal cell phone numbers of the UPS and FedEx guys.
 I started

 doing loops